ipspace/netlab-examples/BGP/IGP-metric/README.md

 : Network-wide OSPF + EIGRP between PE1 and E1

 *topology-isis.yml*
 : Network-wide IS-IS + OSPF between PE1 and E1.
-To check the behavior of various network operating systems, replace **device: csr** with the [network device of your choice](https://netsim-tools.readthedocs.io/en/latest/platforms.html).
+To check the behavior of various network operating systems, execute **netlab up** with **-d _device_** argument using any [network device of your choice](https://netsim-tools.readthedocs.io/en/latest/platforms.html).